 Does John Lewis own its own network?

-How to get help on John Lewis
+How to get help for John Lewis Broadband

 Customer Service helplines